SWENG-2021/VOTN-Facial-Recognition/README.md

 datetime

 ## How to use
-To detect faces in a still image:\npy recognition.py image.png i
+To detect faces in a still image:\
+py recognition.py image.png i

-To detect faces in a video (mp4 or avi):\npy recognition.py video.mp4 v
+To detect faces in a video (mp4 or avi):\
+py recognition.py video.mp4 v